 - A strong audit log of all content and permission changes

-Confluence is a licensed product so there is an annual maintenance cost which can vary from several hundred to several thousand dollars annually plus the initial purchase price.
-However, the cost is relatively small compare to the other costs of running a Wiki service.
+Confluence is a licensed product so there is an annual maintenance cost that can vary from several hundred to several thousand dollars annually plus the initial purchase price.
+However, the cost is relatively small compared to the other costs of running a Wiki service.